AMR SVG Icons location

 WARNINGS AND PRECAUTIONS

-Peripheral and central nervous system: heat prostration can occur with drug use (fever and heat stroke due to decreased sweating).
+Peripheral and central nervous system: Heat prostration can occur with drug use (fever and heat stroke due to decreased sweating).
 It should also be used cautiously in patients with fever.
 If symptoms occur, drug should be discontinued and supportive measures instituted.
 Because of the inhibitory effect on muscarinic receptors within the autonomic nervous system, caution should be taken in patients with autonomic neuropathy.

 Psychosis and delirium have been reported in patients sensitive to anticholinergic drugs (such as elderly patients and/or in patients with mental illness).

-Incomplete intestinal obstruction: diarrhea may be an early symptom especially in patients with ileostomy or colostomy.
+Intestinal Obstruction: Diarrhea may be an early symptom especially in patients with ileostomy or colostomy.
 Treatment with dicyclomine hydrochloride would be inappropriate and possibly fatal.

 Toxic Dilatation of Intestinemegacolon: Toxic dilatation of intestine and intestinal perforation is possible when anticholinergic agents are administered in patients with Salmonella dysentery.

-Prostatic hypertrophy: dicyclomine hydrochloride should be used with caution in these patients; may lead to urinary retention.
+Prostatic hypertrophy: Dicyclomine hydrochloride should be used with caution in these patients; may lead to urinary retention.

-Geriatric: use with caution in elderly who may be more susceptible to dicyclomine hydrochloride’s adverse events.
+Geriatric: Dicyclomine hydrochloride should be used with caution in elderly who may be more susceptible to dicyclomine hydrochloride’s adverse events.

 ADVERSE REACTIONS